GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Recommendations and analysis cover actions that the company needs to take to get to the target outcome most quickly and efficiently, improving the whole business, not just one part of it.
 The insights could include suggestions for which programs to stop, continue, or focus on in the context of the overall business strategy.
 Observations could identify gaps and misalignments, and recommend new tactics for more favorable outcomes.

 Sometimes, absence of something could indicate a broken process.
-As in Diana’s story (see the chapter “Strategy Overview”), absence of customer tickets does not indicate that the product is perfect.
+As in Diana’s story (see the chapter [“Strategy Overview”](#chapter-2-strategy-overview), absence of customer tickets does not indicate that the product is perfect.
 The reason for the low number of opened tickets could be that the functionality to open tickets is only available in English​​—the language your customers do not speak.
 In this case, by fixing the problem by translating the user interface and thereby making it usable for French audiences, you would expect the number of tickets in French to increase.
 While an increase in the number of French tickets is a positive metric, the recommendation could be to staff up the French customer support team to handle the increased volume.

 When we say “know your audience,” we mean to know what they care about.
 Your observations and recommendations, supported by data, need to reflect the appropriate level of the audience.